sdiehl/wiwinwlh/tutorial.md

        \name -> putStrLn name
 ```

+Our final example executes in the same way as the previous two examples.
+This
+example, though, uses the ``(>>)`` [operator](#monadic-methods) to take the
+place of binding a function to the lamda that discards its argument.

 ```haskell
 main :: IO ()
 main = putStrLn "What is your name: " >> (getLine >>= (\name -> putStrLn name))